Grevillea halmaturina: Description

 Grevillea halmaturina is a prickly, spreading to erect shrub that typically grows to a height of 0.3–1.5 m and has ridged branchlets.
 Its leaves are sharply-pointed linear to more or less cylindrical or tapering, 10–30 mm long and 0.8–1.2 mm wide with the edges rolled under, enclosing most of the lower surface.
 The flowers are white to pale pink and are arranged in large, sessile groups on the ends of branches or in leaf axils, the pistil 6–8.5 mm long.
 Flowering occurs from July to November and the fruit is a smooth, narrowly oval follicle 10–14 mm long.

 Taxonomy

-Grevillea hakeoides was first formally described in 1890 by Ralph Tate in his book A Handbook of the Flora of Extratropical South Australia.
+Grevillea halmaturina was first formally described in 1890 by Ralph Tate in his book A Handbook of the Flora of Extratropical South Australia.
 The specific epithet (halmaturina) is derived from Halmaturus, a name once applied to a genus of kangaroos, and commonly used for species from Kangaroo Island.

 In 2000, Robert Owen Makinson described two subspecies of G. halmaturina in the Flora of Australia and the names are accepted by the Australian Plant Census: